-A. Revenue/State and Local

-- 1. Basis for Funding: Student Reporting - a.
+- A. Revenue/State and Local - 1.
+Basis for Funding: Student Reporting - a.
 School will report the daily attendance of each student to the Sponsor to meet the Sponsor's attendance reporting requirements, as required by law. - b.
 The School agrees to report its student enrollment to the Sponsor as provided in section 1011.62, Florida Statutes, and in accordance with the definitions in section 1011.61, Florida Statutes, at the agreed upon intervals and using the method used by the Sponsor when recording and reporting cost data by program.
 The Sponsor shall include the School's enrollment when recording and reporting cost data by program.
-The Sponsor shall include the School's enrollment in the Sponsor's report of student enrollment.
+The Sponsor shall include the Sponsor's report of student enrollment.
 The School shall use the Sponsor's electronic data processing software system and procedures for the processing of student enrollment, attendance, FTE collection, assessment information, IEPs, ELL plans, 504 plans, and any other required individual student plan.
-The Sponsor shall provide the School with equal access to the Sponsor's student information systems that are used by traditional public schools in the District.
+The Sponsor's student information systems that are used by traditional public schools in the District.